Bishōjo Senshi Sailor Moon S: Jōgai Rantō!? Shuyaku Sōdatsusen: Gameplay

 Bishōjo Senshi Sailor Moon S: Jōgai Rantō!?
 Shuyaku Sōdatsusen is a fighting game similar to Street Fighter II and Mortal Kombat set in Naoko Takeuchi's Sailor Moon shōjo manga and anime series, taking place during the third season of the anime series after Sailor Moon R. In the game, players control either one of the eight high school girls who represent the celestial bodies of the solar system who are led by the titular Sailor Moon.
 One day, the girls become frustrated with Sailor Moon's leadership and they stage a fighting tournament to determine who is the best and should be the leader of the group.
 Players determine who is the best in a staged tournament by fighting against other characters in 1-on-1 matches and the fighter who manages to deplete the health bar of the opponent wins the first bout and the first to win two bouts becomes the winner of the match.

 The game features five modes of play and nine playable characters.
-Playable characters in the game are Sailor Moon, Sailor Mars, Sailor Venus, Sailor Mercury, Sailor Jupiter, Sailor Neptune, Sailor Uranus, Sailor Pluto and Chibimoon, Sailor Moon's daughter from the future.
+Playable characters in the game are Sailor Moon, Sailor Mars, Sailor Venus, Sailor Mercury, Sailor Jupiter, Sailor Neptune, Sailor Uranus, Sailor Pluto and Sailor Chibi Moon, Sailor Moon's daughter from the future.
 Sailor Moon S: Jōgai Rantō!?
 Shuyaku Sōdatsusen uses a customizable four-button control scheme, with throws being present and are similar to Super Street Fighter II Turbo.
 Some throws can also be teched by rapidly hitting buttons twice while being thrown.
 Special moves are present in conventional format, with most commands consisting of standard "quarter-circle" movements.
 Desperation moves are available at low health or with 9 seconds or less left on the clock and they become available once again until the next round and are considered a strong comeback mechanic.

 Jōgai Rantō!?
 Shuyaku Sōdatsusen also differs from other fighting games of the era in various ways, featuring one of the earliest instances of dashes in the genre, with each character being capable of back-dashing while certain characters can also perform a forward dash.
 Players are able to cancel block stun into special moves, forward or back dashes, and desperation moves.
 Players can also customize characters prior to a match in the options menu screen.